 We all appreciate the understanding and patience of our clients, event attendees and partners during this unprecedented time.

-Our local health authorities recommend that our community implements individual and community mitigation measures to reduce the risk of the spread of illness.
-Individuals can take everyday precautions to reduce the risk of getting sick by:
+Governor Walz is asking everyone to Stay Safe MN.
+Our local health authorities recommend that our community implements individual and community mitigation efforts to reduce the risk of the spread of illness.
+Individuals can take the following everyday precautions to reduce the risk of getting sick:

 - Wash your hands often with soap and water for 20 seconds.
 Use an alcohol-based hand sanitizer if soap and water are not available.

 - Clean and disinfect frequently-touched objects and surfaces.

 - Cover your nose and mouth with your elbow or a tissue when coughing or sneezing.